rakimsth/code-audit-bot/README.md

 ## How to use it

-1. You'll need an OpenRouter API key with will use Meta LLAMA 3.3 for free.
+1. You'll need an OpenRouter API key with which we will use Meta LLAMA 3.3 for free.
 Most of them are paid models.
 Now, store it as a GitHub secret.
 2. Go to GitHub Repo → Settings → Security → Secrets and Variables → Actions → Repository secrets.
 3. Add a new secret named `OPENROUTER_API_KEY`.
 4. Go to GitHub Repo → Settings → Code and automation → Actions → General → Workflow permissions